ajaypeesa/DevOps-Interview-Guide/13. Atlassian Suite/README.md

    - *Answer:* Atlassian products support user groups and roles.
 By creating specific user groups (like developers, testers, admins), permissions can be assigned at group levels.
 Fine-grained permissions can be set at the project or repository level.
 Also, integration with identity providers using SAML or OAuth can centralize user management.

+**8. What strategies do you employ to ensure seamless integration among the Atlassian tools, such as Jira, Confluence, and Bitbucket?**

+   - *Answer:* Atlassian products inherently integrate well with each other.
+Some best practices include:
+     - **Unified User Management:** By integrating Atlassian tools with a central identity provider or using Atlassian Crowd, we can ensure consistent user access and permissions across tools.
+     - **Application Links:** Establish application links between tools, enabling features like auto-linking Jira tickets in Bitbucket commits or referencing Confluence pages in Jira stories.
+     - **Use of Marketplace Add-ons:** The Atlassian Marketplace offers numerous plugins that further enhance integration capabilities, like the Jira toolkit plugin for Confluence.

+**9. How do you handle backups and disaster recovery for the Atlassian suite?**

+   - *Answer:* Regular backups are scheduled for all Atlassian tools.
+For on-premise installations, we use native backup utilities.
+For cloud offerings, we might leverage Atlassian's automatic backups and might also use third-party tools for additional backup layers.
+Disaster recovery plans are periodically tested, ensuring minimal downtime.

+**10. Describe your experience with automating workflows in Jira.**

+   - *Answer:* Jira offers a powerful workflow engine.
+I've customized workflows based on the team's needs, added post functions to automate tasks upon transition, and implemented conditions and validators to enforce process rules.
+Additionally, tools like ScriptRunner can further

+   ---

 ### License Management in Atlassian Suite

 **9. Which tools have you used or integrated with the Atlassian suite for license tracking?**